kyphan38/web/assets/docs/study/soft skills/3-ccc.md

 Understanding the "water cooler"

 - The "water cooler" has long symbolized a place where colleagues gather for informal chats
-- These casual conversations can lead to:
+- These casual conversations can lead to
   - Unexpected insights
   - Stronger personal bonds
   - A more connected and resilient team